New versions of Frobenius and integral closure of ideals: The closure operations

 \begin{xmp} Let $R = k[x,y],$ where $k$ is a field of prime characteristic $p>0.$ Let $\mfa = (x,y)^2,$ $\mathfrak{b} = (f),$ where $f \in \mfa$ and $I = (x^2,y^2).$ From \Cref{F-principal}(b), we know that $^\mathfrak{b} I^F = I^F = I$ as $R$ is a regular ring.
 But $xy \in$ $^\mfa I^F$ as $(xy)^{p^e} \mfa^{p^e} \subset I^{[p^e]} \mfa^{p^e}$ for all $e$. \end{xmp}

-Unlike $\mfa^t$-integral closure and $\mfa^t$-tight closure, $\mfa^t$-Frobenius closure can't be computed using the corresponding closure ideal after going modulo the minimal primes.
+Unlike $\mfa^t$-integral closure and $\mfa^t$-tight closure, $\mfa^t$-Frobenius closure cannot be computed using the corresponding closure ideal after going modulo the minimal primes.
 We use \Cref{example: frob closure can't be checked mod minimal primes} to check that \Cref{prop: cl via min primes} may not hold true for $\atif$ and $\ifat$.